Engee documentation

 Interfaces of the generated code

-The external interfaces of the generated code can be seen in the generated file `modelname.h'.
+The external interfaces of the generated code can be seen in the generated file. modelname.h.
 External interfaces include functions and structures for working with generated code.:

-• 'modelname_step' is the entry point to the model and contains the model’s algorithm.
-It should be called periodically in accordance with the step of calculating the model;
+• modelname_step — is the entry point to the model and contains the algorithm of the model — must be called periodically in accordance with the step of calculating the model;

 • modelname_U — the structure contains the external input ports of the model;